 Parking in Reykjavík

-Luckily, street parking in Reykjavik is always free before 9 am-6 pm, as well as all day on Sundays.
-Charges do apply on weekdays from 9 am-6 pm, so it is worth doing some research ahead of your journey.
-Read on to discover everything you need to know about the various parking zones in Reykjavik, as well as how much it will cost.
+Street parking in Reykjavík is always free before 9 am and after 6 pm, as well as all day on Sundays.
+Charges apply on weekdays from 9 am-6 pm, so it is worth doing some research ahead of your journey.
+Costs will depend on the coloured zone you’re in, so this could vary depending on where you’re headed in the capital.

 Parking During Public Holidays

 As with many countries in Europe, parking during public holidays is relaxed in Iceland.
 The public holidays that allow free parking are outlined below, however always be sure to check the signs before you park:

 - New Year’s Day